goodjob1114/FullStackEngineerChallenge/README.md

 3. Build the server and the client:

       ```sh
-      yarn workspace @wuct/client build
-      yarn workspace @wuct/server build
+      yarn run build
       ```

-    > Note: there is a TypeScript version warning which can be ignored.
+    > Note: there is a TypeScript version warning because TypeScript 3.5 is not officially supported by typescript-estree currently.
+However, this will not affect our build.

 4. Seed the database with mock data: